sylvainhalle/FormaliSE22-Artifact/Readme.md

 either [VirtualBox](https://virtualbox.org) or VMWare.
 You need a 64-bit host operating system; the machine is configured to use a maximum of 2 GB of RAM.

+Running all the experiments within the virtual machine should take about **3-4 hours** on a modern computer (e.g. Intel Core i5).

 Quick start
 -----------